Hundreds of students offered inspiration

-More than 100 volunteers and 150 businesses organized Ignite and helped operate the event.
+More than 100 volunteers and 150 business organized Ignite, and helped operate the event.
 Mary Hodson, Hutchinson Area Chamber of Commerce and Tourism president, went in with high hopes, and had them exceeded.

 “Businesses, educators, chaperones, student and planners all talked to me as they were leaving or at the end of the day about how much they loved it,” she said.
 “The hands-on piece was really important for kids.
 They really got their hands on the equipment, the tools that gave them a real sense of what that job or industry would be like.”